 It is not possible to provide an exact cost for a dropped kerb until we do an inspection as every case is different.

-To give you an idea, a typical quotation for a standard dropped kerb (three taper kerbs and three flat kerbs) will be in the region of £1,000 to £1,500.
+To give you an idea, a typical quotation for a standard dropped kerb (two taper kerbs and three flat kerbs) will be in the region of £1,000 to £1,500.
 Please note this is based on average footpath widths (1.8m – 2.0m).
 If the footpath outside your home is wider than 2.0m the cost is likely to be higher.

 Additional costs may be required, such as the need for traffic management, Sunday-only working, moving trees, street furniture or utility boxes etc which may increase the cost significantly.